sublimelsp/LSP-gopls/README.md

 #### Go Mod Support

-To get proper support for Go.mod files and codelenses.
-It is recommended you install [Sublime Gomod][sublime-gomod] package for syntax highlighing and scoping.
+To get proper support for Go.mod files and codelenses it is recommended you install the [Sublime Gomod][sublime-gomod] package for syntax highlighting and scoping.

 ### Configuration